Cadair/matrix-notify-action/README.md

 If you do not wish to post reactions for all of the jobs executed by the workflow you can specify a regular expression which is an ignore pattern, matched against the name.
-To enable this add the following to the `with:` block
+To enable this add something similar to the following to the `with:` block

 ```yaml